 Building Controls Information

-Building regulations and planning permission are very important considerations.
-Without the proper approvals you may find yourself being ordered to remove any alterations and you may have problems if you decide to sell your house at a later date.
+It is essential that your loft conversion meets all of the regulations and permissions that apply.
+Without them you may find yourself being ordered to remove any alterations and you may have problems if you decide to sell your house at a later date.

 Building regulations